microsoft/quick-authentication/docs/quick-authentication-ios-how-to.md

 # Sign-in users with a Microsoft Account to iOS apps using Microsoft Quick Authentication

-On iOS, Microsoft Quick Authentication offers a library that makes it easier to add **Sign in with Microsoft** support to native apps.
+On iOS, Microsoft Quick Authentication offers a library that makes it easy to add **Sign in with Microsoft** support to native apps.
 Quick Authentication uses the Microsoft Authentication Library (MSAL) for iOS to handle authentication and authorization for users with personal Microsoft accounts.

 > Microsoft Quick Authentication is in public preview.
 This preview is provided without a service-level agreement and isn't recommended for production workloads.
 Some features might be unsupported or have constrained capabilities.
 For more information, see [Supplemental terms of use for Microsoft Azure previews](https://azure.microsoft.com/en-us/support/legal/preview-supplemental-terms/).

 ## How it works
-Microsoft Quick Authentication allows you to easily add a fully functioning sign-in button to your iOS application that will take the user through to sign-in workflow with a Microsoft Account (MSA).
-Additionally, Quick Authentication allows you to sign-in your users silently whenever possible, to let them sign out of your application, and to perform more advanced tasks such as requesting an access token to retrieve additional account information. **[TODO** mention Microsoft Graph here?]
+Microsoft Quick Authentication allows you to easily add a fully functioning sign-in button to your iOS application that will take the user through the sign-in workflow with a personal Microsoft Account (MSA).
+Additionally, Quick Authentication allows you to sign-in your users silently whenever possible, to let them sign out of your application, and to perform more advanced tasks such as requesting an access token to retrieve additional account information.

 To enable Quick Authentication in your application, you will need to follow these high level steps.
 Each step is further detailed in the rest of this document.
-- First register your application for iOS on Azure (you can reuse the same Azure registration as for your web site).
+1. First register your application for iOS on Azure (you can reuse the same Azure registration that you created for your web site).
-- Install Microsoft Quick Authentication SDK and import the required header files in your application.
+2. Install Microsoft Quick Authentication SDK and import the required header files in your application.
-- Create a Quick Authentication sign-in client object (`MSQASignIn`) with the proper configuration.
+3. Create a Quick Authentication sign-in client object (`MSQASignIn`) with the proper configuration.
-- Add an Quick Authentication sign-in button somewhere in your application storyboard or XIB file.
+4. Add an Quick Authentication sign-in button somewhere in your application storyboard or XIB file.
-- Set a callback on the sign-in button to be notified when the user has completed the sign-in workflow.
+5. Set a callback on the sign-in button to be notified when the user has completed the sign-in workflow.
-- Implement the callback to integrate the user account to your own identity system.
+6. Implement the callback to integrate the user account with your own identity system.

 Quick Authentication will show a fully functioning sign-in button, looking as follows in its default form, and customizable like with Quick Authentication for the web: